Letterbook/FEP/feps/fep-e232.md

 }
 ```

-Note that the `content` still includes the `RE: <url>` microsyntax but consuming implementations are not required to parse that in order to make the appropriate associations.
+Note that the `content` includes the `RE: <url>` microsyntax but consuming implementations are not required to parse that in order to make the appropriate associations.

 ## Implementations